mk12/luminosity/STYLE.md

 Write proper sentences: start with a capital letter and use proper punctuation.
 Wrap to the same line length as the code, and do not use hyphenation.

-When referring to data types which are a common noun, do *not* capitalize them (e.g., "Add two vectors", not "Add two Vectors").
+Avoid redundant comments.

 ### Top-Level Definitions

 Comment every top-level function (particularly exported functions).
-For function comments, use the imperative tense, e.g., "Send the ..." rather than "Send**s** the ...".
-Always use `-- ` comments, not block comments. *Use plain comments*: this project does not use Haddock syntax, for now.
+For function comments, use the imperative tense, e.g. "Send the ..." rather than "Send**s** the ...".
+Do not use block comments.
+Always use Haddock syntax.

 Function documentation should give enough information to apply the function without looking at its definition.

-Comments for data type definitions and top-level CAFs (constant applicative forms, i.e. values with no arguments) should typically begin with "A", "An", or "The".

-Notes or special considerations should be on a separate line beginning with "Note: ".
-There should be a blank line separating (preceding) the note.
+Document the individual parameters only if absolutely necessary.

 ### End-of-Line Comments